 I'm truly blessed to be able to leverage a diverse background in government, industry and academia to become a champion of STEM education and community partnerships.
 Here's a small sampling of amazing adventures, also known as "work."

 The best things in life involve internships!
-It is no mistake that the work I do now involves coordinating internships and industry partners for students.
-I wholeheartedly believe that some of the best learning takes place outside of the classroom.
+It is no mistake that a previous job involved coordinating internships and industry partners for students.
+I wholeheartedly believe that some of the richest learning experiences take place outside of the classroom, outside of comfort zones.
 I spent four summers at the NASA Marshall Space Flight Center, researching water quality analysis techniques.
-I conducted electro-chemistry research abroad in France with Georgia Tech, who encouraged us to travel freely across Europe on our weekends.
-In addition, I was a Wolverine in Buckeye Country one summer working on a City of Columbus, OH Capital Improvement Project.
+I conducted electro-chemistry research abroad in France with Georgia Tech, which encouraged my peers and I to travel freely across Europe on our weekends.
+In addition, I was a Wolverine in Buckeye Country one summer, working on a City of Columbus Capital Improvement Project.
 The opportunities I've had to work with seasoned professionals were a very important part of deciding my career moves.

 championing STEM EDUCATION

-One of my latest accomplishments is becoming a TED-Ed Innovative Educator.
-As leaders within TED’s global network of over 250,000 teachers, we are dedicated to helping people make the most of TED’s free tools for teachers and students — including TED-Ed Lessons, TED-Ed Clubs and the TED-Ed Platform.
-Throughout the year-long program, we connect regularly across time zones and national borders to explore, create and share innovations that spark student curiosity.
-For my innovation, I am spreading affordable and accessible STEM lessons using TED-Ed.
+One of my proudest accomplishments is becoming a TED-Ed Innovative Educator.
+As leaders within TED’s global network of over 250,000 educators, we help people make the most of the TED-Ed Platform.
+Throughout the year-long program, we connected regularly across time zones and international borders to share innovations that spark learners' curiosity.
+For my Innovation Project, I am spreading affordable and accessible STEM lessons using TED-Ed.